 PGME registration confirmation, please follow the

-UHN registration instructions to complete your application at The Michener Institute of Education at UHN.
+UHN registration instructions to complete your application at UHN.

 Once you have completed your rotation at UHN, please return the following hospital property: